 Safe, reliable infrastructure protects Michigan’s economy, water and public health

 Infrastructure touches all parts of how we live, work and play in Michigan.
 It powers our economy.
 It delivers clean, safe drinking water to our homes and communities.
 It protects our neighborhoods from floods, and our lakes, rivers and beaches from raw sewage, E. coli and other toxins.

 Michigan’s unmet infrastructure needs are massive

-Michigan was slapped with a “D” on the most recent national report card of states’ infrastructures.
+Michigan was slapped with a “D+” on the 2018 Report Card for Michigan’s Infrastructure.
 While Michigan leaders have issued some reports and studies examining what’s broken, much work is left to be done to fully understand and prioritize everything that must be fixed.